Frequently asked questions

 You must bring an ID that has your photo and your birthdate on it, like a driver's license.
 Wear tennis shoes, not sandals and not boots.
 Make sure your clothing is comfortable, and when in doubt, bring extra.
 If you are making a jump in the cold weather, it is best to wear multiple layers of thinner clothing, instead of one layer of bulky clothing.

 Our training room and airplane are heated, but your jump will obviously be outside.
-We provide jumpsuits and gloves, although you may want to bring your own gloves for comfort.
+We provide jumpsuits.
 Any other time of year, just dress for what you are comfortable wearing outside for that particular temperature.

-IAD weight limit is 220 pounds.
-Tandem limits are 220 pounds, NO Exceptions.
+Our IAD weight limit is 220 pounds.
+Our Tandem limit is 225 pounds, NO Exceptions.
 The safety of you and our staff is our number one concern.
 We weigh EVERYONE.
 We WILL weigh you.
 A good resource for this question or for other further research would be United States Parachute Association, at www.uspa.org.

 - What if I'm sixteen?
 Can I have my parents sign for me?

 Sorry, but everyone who skydives signs a waiver, which is a legally binding contract, specifically a release of liability and assumption of risk agreement.
 Minors are not allowed to enter into legal contracts regardless of who signs on their behalf.
 Call us on your 18th birthday!
 Everyone who skydives with us is required to bring identification with a photo and birthdate.
 We WILL card you.

 - What happens if the weather is bad the day I am scheduled to jump?

 First of all, do NOT believe all the forecasts you hear the day before, a couple days before, or a WEEK before your scheduled jump.
 Weather forecasters have been known to be wrong a few times.
 (Note the sarcasm on the word 'few'.)
 We wait until the day of your jump to make a weather call.